Investing together for a stronger Lexington.

 Join BGCF365 as an Annual Member for as little as $30 per month or with a one-time payment of $365.
 Or, become a Lifetime Member with a one-time gift of $3,650.

 2021 Grantmaking Focus: Healthy Neighborhoods

-BGCF365’s grantmaking focus in 2021 will be for nonprofits who are working to unsure healthy neighborhoods across Lexington.
+BGCF365’s grantmaking focus in 2021 will be for nonprofits that are working to ensure healthy neighborhoods across Lexington.
 Join BGCF365 to learn more about the hardworking organizations striving to make healthy neighborhoods a reality for all Fayette Countians!

 In total, BGCF365 has awarded $100,000 in grants to Lexington nonprofits!
 Read more about the grants awarded since 2017:

 On January 21, 2021, BGCF365 met virtually to award five grants totaling $25,000 to Lexington nonprofits delivering creative arts programming in innovative ways during the ongoing COVID-19 pandemic.